 Perhaps the biggest risk of benzodiazepine abuse, though, is the tendency to lead to addiction.
 You may get hooked on taking benzodiazepine for the relaxing, calming effects, but you may continue to abuse them because addiction leaves you no choice.

 Withdrawal symptoms may be mild at first, but they can cause enough discomfort to keep you abusing benzos even when you want to stop.
 This is especially true if you abuse the drugs with another substance, as many people do.
 Benzodiazepines have mild effects in comparison to many drugs, so many people abuse them in combination with other substances to create greater effects.

 Why is this so dangerous?
 Tolerance, in general, is dangerous because it increases your risk of overdose.
-Abuse of any drug is risky, but abusing drugs in high doses or frequent doses is more risky, and that’s what tolerance pushes you to do.
+Abuse of any drug is risky, but abusing drugs in high doses or frequent doses is riskier, and that’s what tolerance pushes you to do.